 When you run a checklist, use that members form field to select a member from that specific group in the dropdown that appears.
 This will then dynamically assign that user to the required tasks.

-For example, when onboarding a new customer, you might assign that customer’s Account Manager from the Sales group, or in the example below, we’re choosing someone from the HR group.
+For example, when onboarding a new customer, you might assign that customer’s Account Manager from the Sales group, as shown in the example below.

-Then select all the tasks you would like to assign this role to.
-Click “Assign”, and choose the HR Team role, from the Role tab.
+Next, select all the tasks you would like to assign this role to.
+Click “Assign”, and choose the role you want to assign, from the “Role” tab.

-When you run a checklist, you select the HR Team member from the members field and it will dynamically assign that user to the pre-assigned tasks.
+When you run a checklist, you select the team member from the members field, and it will dynamically assign that user to the pre-assigned tasks.

 Email Form Field

-When you run the checklist, enter an email address into the form field.
+When you run a checklist, enter an email address into the form field you added earlier.
 This will invite the person as a guest in your organization, and give them access to the checklist to complete their assigned task/s.